 And Ed reminds us that you don’t have to be at death’s door to use their services.
 The palliative care portion of their work is just as important.
 There are people available to keep you company, console you, and help with the preliminaries to your final days.

-“I hope that my story will inspire others to come get to know this place, and to share their time and assets” with Regional Hospice and Palliative Care, says Ed.
+“I hope that my story will inspire others to come get to know this place, and to share their time and assets” with Regional Hospice, says Ed.
 “Hospice is a happy ending.”

 Written by Regional Hospice Volunteer Gina Cassetta